DraftShift/Docs/docs/hardware/troubleshooting.md

 ### Bad Input Shaper Results
 - Ensure the Backplate's preload screws have been adjusted.
-- Check your configuration to ensure the correct accelerometer is assigned to `[resonance_tester]`.
+- Check your configuration to ensure the correct accelerometer is assigned to `[resonance_tester]` or the correct accelerometer parameter was specified in the macro.
+Consult the [Resonance Calibration Section](../calibration/tuning.md#resonance) for more information.

-!!! tip "Input Shaper - "Pro Tip""
-    For example if you have your adxl on T0 defined as `[adxl345 T0]`

-    You can call shake-tune `axes_shaper_calibration ACCEL_CHIP="'adxl T0'"` to specify the accelerometer to use for the resonances test.

 ---